rabinthapa18/goImageCompressor/README.md

 - Fetch images from AWS S3, compress them, and save them back to S3.
 - Package the service as a Lambda function and deploy it on AWS Lambda.
-- Create a Docker image for the service for easier deployment and scaling.

 For detailed steps, refer to the [Part 2 Blog Post](https://rabinson.hashnode.dev/building-an-image-compression-service-with-golang-aws-s3-and-aws-lambda-1).